“Weel done, Cutty Sark!”

 Wi’ twa pund Scots, (’twas a’ her riches),

 In 1895 the clipper was renamed the Ferreira and transported goods between Portugal and its empire until 1922, when it was bought by Wilfred Dowman, a retired windjammer skipper.
 Dowman restored the Cutty Sark’s original appearance – and its name – and put it into service as a naval cadet training vessel.

 After featuring as a showpiece at the Festival of Britain, the ship was preserved for posterity by the Cutty Sark Society, under the patronage of Prince Philip, Duke of Edinburgh.
-The Cutty Sark was brought to Greenwich in 1954 and opened to the public three years later by Her Majesty the Queen.
+The Cutty Sark was brought to Greenwich in 1954 and opened to the public three years later by Elizabeth II.

 Cutty Sark station opened on the Docklands Light Railway in 1999.
 The original plan for the DLR extension to Lewisham did not include a station here, but its potential convenience for tourists prompted key local institutions to help fund the construction costs.

 In 2006 the ship was deemed to be ‘structurally in danger’ and the attraction was closed to permit extensive conservation work to be done.
 A year into this project a fire broke out on board, caused by an industrial vacuum cleaner that had been left switched on for two days.
 The ship’s masts, saloon and deckhouses had been removed and put into storage before the fire but repairing the damage nevertheless added considerable time and cost to the restoration programme.

 Reopened in May 2012 – with the Queen again doing the honours – the Cutty Sark has been raised about eight feet higher than shown in the pre-fire photograph above, supported by canted steel props that are enclosed in a glass surround resembling a crystal cushion.

 The project cost £50 million and it is hoped that no further large-scale preservation work will be needed for another 50 years.